mefercs/butwhatttts/first.md

 [Instalation tutorial](https://nextgentips.com/2022/01/22/how-to-install-python-django-on-ubuntu-20-04/)

-To activate the current env we use `source projectName/bin/activate` in the terminal where the virtual enviroment is alocated where the virtual enviroment is alocated.
+* To activate the current env we use `source projectName/bin/activate` in the terminal where the virtual enviroment is alocated where the virtual enviroment is alocated.
+* To deactivate the env we use in shell the next command `deactivate`

 To run the current env
 `python3 manage.py runserver`